 For further information we hold an evening to explore having your baby at home.

-You may also be interested in attending the Leeds Home Birth Support Group, which meets on the second Sunday of every month, 10am-12pm.
-This is a peer support group and is a place to share experiences and ask questions surrounding having your baby at home.
-From September, the group has changed location to: Headingley Pre-School, 25 Burton Crescent, Leeds LS6 4DN.
-They can also be found on Facebook as Leeds Homebirth Support Group.
+The Leeds Home Birth Support Group is a peer support group to share experiences and ask questions surrounding having your baby at home.
+They can also be found on Facebook.